Protestantism in Russia: Present time

-New Apostolic Church, Presbyterians (mainly of Korean origin), Anglicans, Methodists (including The Salvation Army), Quakers, Disciples of Christ, Pentecostals, Charismatics, and Spiritual Christians.
-Virtually all Protestant denominations are represented in the country.
+New Apostolic Church, Reformed and Presbyterians (mainly of Korean origin), Anglicans, Methodists and Holiness movement (including The Salvation Army and the Church of the Nazarene), Quakers, Disciples of Christ, Christadelphians, Pentecostals and Charismatics.
+There is also Russia-origin Spiritual Christians.
+Virtually near all Protestant denominations are represented in the country.
+Such Evangelical movement as Messianics has 400-member Shomer Yisrael congregation in Moscow and one more in Saint Petersburg.

+In 2008, Protestant churches accounted for 21% of all officially registered religious organizations.
+By this metric, Protestants rank second in the country—trailing only the Orthodox—while in the Far Eastern Federal District, they hold first place.

+In 2002, such interfaith national association as the Advisory Council of the Heads of Protestant Churches in Russia was founded, and in 2003 the Russian Evangelical Alliance was re-established.

+Positive examples of interaction between the Protestant community and the Russian authorities include the fact that each convocation of the Civic Chamber of the Russian Federation—an advisory body established by a 2005 law—includes a representative from Protestant churches.
+A relatively large number of Baptist, Pentecostal, and other prayer rooms have already been opened in places of imprisonment.

 Some Protestants (especially at provincial level) report encountering obstruction by local authorities of their activities and government restrictions.
 In April 2007, the European Court of Human Rights obliged Russian state to pay EUR 10,000 (ten thousand euros) as a non-pecuniary damage for the refusal in registration of the Moscow branch of Salvation Army.
 In April 2017, the Supreme Court of Russia labeled Jehovah's Witnesses an extremist organization, banned its activities in Russia and issued an order to confiscate the organization's assets.

 Since 2016, Russian Protestants face increased restrictions on public and private evangelism as a result of the Yarovaya law.
 According to experts, the law is likely to be interpreted in a way to block churches other than the Russian Orthodox Church from evangelizing ethnic Russians.